Anisotropic emission of direct photons from Au+Au collisions at $\sqrt {s_{\rm NN}}=200~{\rm GeV}$ with EPOS3 and IP-Glasma: Approach

-In the following comparison, the same notation has been used from Fig.~\ref{Tcore}, \ref{ec2} and \ref{ec3}, where thin lines are 50 random EPOS3 events to illustrate event fluctuation, the thick lines are the average of 2000 EPOS3 events and stars are the results of \cite{Hirano}, noted as "hirano".
+Here we discuss the origin of $v_n$ which describe the anisotropic emission of photons.
+According to Eq.~(\ref{eq1}), the momenta of emitted photons are isotropically distributed in the local rest frame.
+We observe photons in the laboratory frame, while the local rest frame moves at the speed $u_\mu$ with respect to the laboratory frame.
+Here $u_\mu$ is fluid velocity obtained from solving hydrodynamic equations of the collision system.
+To get the momenta of emitted photons in the laboratory frame, Lorentz transformations with fluid velocity should be done.
+So the eccentricity of fluid velocity, makes the anisotropic emission of thermal photons directly.
+The space eccentricity causes azimuthal anisotropies in transverse pressure gradients which push the fluid to have the collective motion.

-The first thing we compare is the temperature evolution at the center point (x,y,z)=(0,0,0) of the created hot dense matter in AuAu collisions at 200GeV with centrality 40-60\% in Fig.~\ref{Tcore}.
-The center temperature decreases with time in most EPOS3 events so that the event-averaged center temperature decrease with time.
-At the other hand, the event fluctuation allows a large variety.
-The center point is not always the hottest point of the system and it may be heated by the nearby hot spots, thus an increase of temperature appears in some events.
-An evident flat region appears in Hirano's results, because the equation of states are based on a first-order phase transition.
-This makes the transition region around $T_{pc}$=170MeV as a key source of thermal photon emission, as mentioned in \cite{vanHees:2014ida}.
-EPOS3 shares this key temperature source of photon emission because the event-averaged temperature differs not much from Hirano's.
+For the sake of model comparison, the eccentricity of hydro evolution will be checked.
+The generalized space eccentricity of order $n$ reads here < ... > stands for an energy density weighted space integral.

-In the follow we investigate the evolution of eccentricity.
-The space eccentricity causes azimuthal anisotropies in transverse pressure gradients.
-The momentum eccentricity provides a picture of the dynamic build up of the elliptic flow of bulk hadrons and thermal photons.
-In Hirano's case, the second order event plane $\Phi_2=0$.
-Thus the definition of space eccentricity and momentum eccentricity at the second order are
+The momentum eccentricity provides a picture of the dynamic buildup of the elliptic flow of bulk hadrons and thermal photons.
+The generalized momentum eccentricity of order $n$ reads again < ... > stands for an energy density weighted space integral.